pfkrajca/CNAttack/README.md

 ## Setup & Usage

 A usage example of CNAttack for command-line interfaces is provided in example_CNA.py.
 Please note that we generated and tested our code in Google Colab, therefore, there may be some differences in the conversion of our package from Google Colab to Argparse formatting for use in the command line.
 The below instructions are more attuned to Google Colab users.
+Instructions for the exampple_CNA.py file, can be found after this.

 Load the data.
 ```